rachiteagles/youtube_data_engineering/README.md

 2. **Processing Data with AWS Glue**: The Glue job processes the scraped data and loads it into Redshift Serverless.
 3. **Monitoring and Logs**: Logs from the EC2 instance and Glue job outcomes are stored in their respective S3 buckets for monitoring and debugging.
 4. **Connecting to Visualization Tools**: Use the URL endpoint of the Redshift workgroup to connect it to a visualization tool for further analysis and visualization of the data.

+P.S. - all these resources are created in us-east-1 region. if you cant see resources getting created in the console then please check the region of your account on top right side section of title bar

+## Steps to delete the stack

+1. **Delete all the buckets created by the stack**
+2. **Run below mentioned line in your terminal to delete the stack**- aws cloudformation delete-stack --stack-name youtube
+3. **Run below mentioned line in your terminal to delete the stack created by AWS SAM management**- aws cloudformation delete-stack --stack-name aws-sam-cli-managed-default

 ## Contributing